xan105/node-request-zero/README.md

 Request-zero is based around the Node.js's HTTP(S) API interfaces.<br />
-It retries on error, follows redirects and provides progress when downloading (pipe stream) out of the box.<br />
+It retries on error, follows redirects and provides progress when downloading (pipe to stream) out of the box.<br />
-It uses promise and has no dependency.
+It uses promises and has no dependencies.

 Common use cases:
 =================